DataEngineeringLabs/arrow2-convert/arrow2_convert/src/Notes.md

 lists are tricky:
 - lists in arrow are represented as offsets into a physical array. nested lists are simply layers of offsets.
 - the physical types of lists are iterators and since we cannot return `impl` types from traits yet, representing the types is cumbersome.
-Fortunately, now that GATs are nearly stable we can use those for now.
+Fortunately, now that GATs are nearly stable we can use those for deserialize.
+We'll need to hack serialize for now (more on this below).

 For list fields:
 - deserialize conversion can look like: